Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Maximum: 255 (Fully blind)
 			"Blind Intensity"			"255"

+			// The mode of the Mutant Tank's blind ability.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// 0: Survivors get a black screen
+			// 1: Survivors suffer from a flashbang.
+			"Blind Mode"				"0"

 			// The distance between a survivor and the Mutant Tank needed to trigger the ability.
 			// Note: This is ignored when the "Combo Ability" setting is set to "1".
 			// Note: This setting can be overridden for specific players.